timmlaxton/Recipe_App/README.md

 **Food app that enabls users to serach through thousands of recipes based on a singe ingriedient.
 Features include:
 Allows users to find thousands of recipes
-Step by step instructions of how make delicious meals **
+Step by step instructions of how make delicious meals.**

 # What I learned
 How to fetch data from an api with react